pombreda/libchardet/README.rst

 As of 2014, not all text files are yet in UTF-8 (best thing since the wheel), and character encoding detection is necessary.
-This library is a reimplementation of universal character detection, AFAICT pioneered by Netscape in their ``nsUniversalDetector`` piece of code, which has been widely reused.
+This library is a reimplementation of universal character encoding detection (aka charset sniffing), AFAICT pioneered by Netscape/Mozilla in their browser via the ``nsUniversalDetector`` library, which has been widely reused.
 The goal is to make it more transparent and hackable, with less dependencies, a clear API, and available to the world.